Emley: 20th century

 During the 1930s, the population of Emley was similar to the 1,867 figure recorded at the 2001 census.
 Farming and coal mining were the main industries, and the village had a baker, three butchers, a draper, three grocers, a tobacconist, painters, a blacksmith and a wheelwright.
 There was also a post office and a co-operative store, reading room and urban council offices.

 Bank Wood was the location of a 'Q' site during the Second World War, a decoy for attacking enemy bombers.
 It was constructed from raised platforms with containers for oil or petrol and connected to a control station and fuel reservoir.
 The intention was to ignite the fuel to provide a decoy target to lead the enemy from their intended target, Horbury and Ossett railway station and associated marshalling yards.
 After the war, Bank Wood was open-cast and replanted after mining ended.

 The village war memorial is in the corner of St Michael's graveyard and records the names of 15 men from Emley who lost their lives in two world wars.
 During the Second World War the Home Guard had checkpoints in the village, one at the bottom of Leisure Lane to guard the 'Q' site and another at Five Lane Ends, and anti aircraft gun and searchlight emplacements were located near and around the village.
 A German V-1 Flying Bomb exploded at Grange Moor late in the war and an Armstrong Whitworth Whitley bomber that had run out of fuel landed on Twenty Acre Field by Emley Moor.
 Once refuelled, it returned to its base.

+Governance

+Emley, an ancient parish, became a civil parish in 1866 and an urban district from 1894 to 1938 when it was added to Denby Dale Urban District.
+In 1951 the civil parish had a population of 1410.

 Geography

 The parish covered 3120 acre of mostly farmland on hilly ground.
 The underlying geology is the coal measures and sandstones of the South Yorkshire Coalfield.
 Tankersley ironstone occurs as thin seams and nodules of siderite in the mudstone above the Flockton Thick coal seam.

-The village (and parish) are made up of a number of distinct areas, Emley Woodhouse to the east, Warburton, Tyburn Hill to the south and Hag Hill to the south-east.
+The village is made up of a number of distinct areas, Emley Woodhouse to the east, Warburton, Tyburn Hill to the south and Hag Hill to the south-east.
 Emley Moor Upper Crawshaw and the Stringer House Lane districts are to the west of the village, while Thorncliffe and the Grange Drive estate are to the north.